Welcome from Rabbi Paul Sidlofsky

 Simchas or Tzures

 Whether you have happy news (simchas) or sad news (tzures), we hope you will share it with us.
-Rabbi Sidlofsky likes to know about births, engagements, weddings and other happy occasions, as well as hospitalizations, sicknesses or deaths.
+Rabbi Gray likes to know about births, engagements, weddings and other happy occasions, as well as hospitalizations, sicknesses or deaths.
 As hospital stays are often short and hospitals do not call us when you are admitted, please let us know so the Rabbi can arrange to visit or at least telephone.
-If you would like him or Rabbi Fisher or Rabbi Karol to officiate at a funeral, please speak to Rabbi Sidlofsky before scheduling.
+If you would like him or Rabbi Fisher or Rabbi Karol to officiate at a funeral, please speak to Rabbi Gray before scheduling.
 The sanctuary is available for weddings and for funeral or memorial services.

 Rabbi Adam D. Fisher, Emeritus